Q. Where can I buy Cyrus products?

 A. Yes.
 Each streamer features a digital output and a fixed output (DAC-equipped models only).
 This allows you to use alternative DACs and amps if you wish.

-Q. How do I listen to cloud-based services such as Spotify, Apple Music, Tidal etc?
+Q. How do I listen to cloud-based services such as Spotify, Qobuz, Tidal etc?

-A. Our streaming products now support TIDAL.
-Provided that the latest version of firmware is installed, TIDAL will appear on Cadence so that you can log into and use your TIDAL account directly on the streamer.
-Other cloud-streaming services are not currently supported directly, though they can be accessed by connecting a smart device to the optical or coaxial inputs.
+Other cloud-streaming services are not currently supported directly, though they can be accessed by connecting a 3rd party streaming device to the optical or coaxial inputs.

 Q. How do I update the firmware on my streamer?